Sarah Vogel

-Sarah Vogel is a North Dakota farm advocate, author, former politician, and lawyer who served as the North Dakota Commissioner of Agriculture from 1989 to 1997.
+Sarah Vogel (born 1946) is a North Dakota farm advocate, author, former politician, and lawyer who served as the North Dakota Commissioner of Agriculture from 1989 to 1997.
 As a lawyer, she specialized in agricultural law.

 Early life and education

 Sarah was born in Bismarck, North Dakota in 1946.
 She is the granddaughter of Frank A. Vogel, chief adviser to William Langer, North Dakota's governor from the Nonpartisan League and U.S. senator.
 Her father, Robert Vogel, was a former U.S. attorney and member of the North Dakota Supreme Court.
 Vogel grew up in Mandan, North Dakota, graduating from Mandan High School in 1964.
 After graduating from University of North Dakota in 1967 with a Bachelor of Arts degree, she attended and graduated from New York University School of Law.

 Career

 Law & Advocacy

 Prior to her public service career, Sarah Vogel served as special assistant to the Secretary of the Treasury in Washington DC.
 Returning to her home state of North Dakota, she represented family farmers during the 1980s farm crisis, most significantly as lead attorney in Coleman v.
 Block, a national class action case filed on behalf of 240,000 farmers, which resulted in an injunction prohibiting USDA from foreclosing on 16,000 farm families.
 Her work on the case was featured in Life Magazine and later became the basis of the 1984 movie Country, starring Jessica Lange, earning the actress an Academy Award nomination.

 After retiring as Agriculture Commissioner, Vogel returned to private practice at Wheeler Wolf Firm and later founded the Sarah Vogel Law Partners in Bismarck, North Dakota, where she practiced law with three other attorneys.
 Vogel was co-counsel Keepseagle vs. Vilsack, a national class-action lawsuit which resulted in a $680 million settlement for Native American farmers affected by the USDA's discriminatory lending practices.
 In 2011, Vogel went into solo law practice.
 Sarah Vogel Law Partners is now known as Braaten Law Office.